 Before diving into the steps, it’s essential to understand why removing gradients is so important.
 Gradients can obscure faint celestial details, skew color balance, and make post-processing more difficult.
 By removing these unwanted brightness variations, you can achieve a more uniform background, making your astronomical targets stand out more clearly.

-Getting Started with GraXpert on Raspberry Pi 5
+Start with GraXpert on Raspberry Pi 5.

 In this guide, we’ll walk you through the process of installing and using GraXpert on your Raspberry Pi 5.